aspose-email/Aspose.Email-Products/email/en/net/_index.md

      Complete Recurrence Pattern Solution
     </h2>
     <p>
      Aspose.Email for .NET allows you to easily and reliably calculate occurrence dates and times for even the most complex recurrence patterns.
-You can dynamically produce &amp; consume recurrence patterns in the iCalendar RFC (2445) format.
-You may choose to use yearly, monthly, weekly, daily, hourly, minutely &amp; secondly recurrence patterns, and can represent recurrence patterns in your windows, web or mobile applications.
+You can dynamically produce & consume recurrence patterns in the iCalendar RFC (2445) format.
+You may choose to use yearly, monthly, weekly, daily, hourly, minutely & secondly recurrence patterns, and can represent recurrence patterns in your windows, web or mobile applications.
     </p>
    </div>
    <div class="col-lg-12">